skhan75/iOS-Development-using-Swift/README.md

 ** User Manual: **

+* When you launch the application for the first time, the application takes some time ( 6-8 minutes) to launch the home screen because it will be loading the database file to the core data.

 1. First you will be welcomed with a Home screen, where you will get the option for a "Search By".
 ** First select the option using the SELECT button and then press SUBMIT to run **
 2. You can start your search using the either of the options.